On January 10, SFHC staff and students visited Jombo to meet with village members. During the visit, we met with farmers and the Farmer

 For the last three growing seasons, they harvested enough food for their family and have not had to do any ‘ganyu’ work to earn extra income or food.

-Forbes Moyo joined the MAFFA project (Malawi Farmer to Farmer Agroecology project, co-led by SFHC, that involves 6000+ farming households) in 2012.
-From the start, he has been fascinated by pigeonpea.
+Forbes Moyo joined the MAFFA project (Malawi Farmer to Farmer Agroecology project, co-led by SFHC, that involved 6000+ farming households) in 2012.
+From the start, he has been fascinated by pigeon pea.

 Lucy Chagoma joined the MAFFA project in 2012 and became a member of the Farmer Research Team.
 She benefits from her pigeon pea crop in the form of firewood, food, and much more.